cuplsensor/cuplcodec/docs/specification/features.rst

    :status: complete
    :links: CODEC_SPEC_14

-   Least significant 7 bytes from the hash of all samples in the buffer.
+   Each time a sample is added, a hash is taken of the unencoded data in the buffer.
+A hash of the unencoded sample list is verification that the buffer has been unwrapped and decoded correctly.

    If HMAC is enabled, this will be an MD5-HMAC hash.
 If not, it is MD5 only.
+The is only room to store the least significant 7 bytes, but this should be ample.

+   This updates each time a sample is added to the buffer.
+It will not update when the :need:`CODEC_FEAT_26` field changes in order to save power :need:`CODEC_SPEC_8`.

+   The hash is calculated from unencoded sample data.

 .. feat:: LengthSamples
    :id: CODEC_FEAT_25